 The Hawksbill Sea Turtle (Eretmochelys imbricata) 5-year Review: Summary and Evaluation (NMFS and USFWS 2013) assessed nesting abundance and nesting trends in all regions that the hawksbill turtles inhabit.
 Where possible, historical population trends were determined, and most showed declines for the 20 to 100 year period of evaluation.
 Recent trends for 42 of the sites indicated that 69 percent were decreasing, seven percent were stable, and that 24 percent were increasing.
 Seven of the 83 sites occur in the central Pacific Ocean and one occurs in the eastern Pacific Ocean (Baja California, Mexico), all with decreasing long-term population trends; only the Hawaii site has a recent increasing trend.
-Although no historical records of abundance are known, hawksbill sea turtles are considered to be severely depleted due to the fragmentation and low use of current nesting beaches (NMFS and USFWS 2007d).
+Although no historical records of abundance are known, hawksbill sea turtles are considered to be severely depleted due to the fragmentation and low use of current nesting beaches (NMFS and USFWS 2007c).
 Worldwide, an estimated 21,212 to 28,138 hawksbills nest each year among 83 sites.
 Among the 58 sites with historic trends, all show a decline during the past 20 to 100 years.

 American Samoa and Western Samoa host fewer than 30 females annually (Grant et al. 1997; Tuato'o-Bartley et al. 1993).
-In Guam, only 5 to 10 females are estimated to nest annually (G. Balazs, NMFS, in litt. to J. Mortimer 2007; G. Davis, NMFS, in litt. to J. Mortimer 2007) and the same is true for Hawaii, but there are indications that this population is increasing (G. Balazs, pers. comm. in NMFS and USFWS 2007d).
+In Guam, only 5 to 10 females are estimated to nest annually (NMFS and USFWS 2013) and the same is true for Hawaii, but there are indications that this population is increasing (G. Balazs, pers. comm. in NMFS and USFWS 2007c).
 Additional populations are known from the eastern Pacific (potentially extending from Mexico through Panama), northeastern Australia, and Malaysia (Hutchinson and Dutton 2007).
 El Salvador is now known to host the majority of hawksbill turtle nesting activity in the eastern Pacific, with 79.6 percent (n = 5430) of all nesting observation records, and Mexico hosting the majority of records of hawksbill turtles at sea, with 60.3 percent (n = 544) of all in-water observation records (Gaos et al. 2010).
-Total number of nesting females for the Central Pacific hawksbill population was estimated at 940 to 1,200 females annually for the last few years, with an overall downward trend (NMFS and USFWS 2007b).
+The most recent estimate of the total annual number of nesting females for the Central Pacific hawksbill population was 950 to 1,185 females annually, with an overall downward trend (NMFS and USFWS 2013).

 In August 2013, a PIFSC researcher and his crew captured two sub-adult hawksbills over a four days survey period off the northwestern coast of Saipan and the western coast of Tinian (Jones and Houtan 2014).
 Between November 2013 and March 2014 the CNMI Department of Lands and Natural Resources captured three hawksbill sea turtles, two around Tinian and one around Saipan (Palacios et al. 2014).
-The Navy's NMSDD estimates 1.0734.
-0.1342, and 0.000024 hawksbill sea turtles per km in the nearshore FDM, nearshore other islands, and pelagic portions of the MITT Action Area, respectively (DoN 2014).
+The Navy's NMSDD estimates 1.0734, 0.1342, and 0.000024 hawksbill sea turtles per km2 in the nearshore FDM, nearshore other islands, and pelagic portions of the MITT action area, respectively (DoN 2014).